ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetDisplayModePropertiesKHR.md

 If `pProperties` is `NULL`, then the number of display modes available on the specified `display` for `physicalDevice` is returned in `pPropertyCount`.
-Otherwise, `pPropertyCount` **must** point to a variable set by the user to the number of elements in the `pProperties` array, and on return the variable is overwritten with the number of structures actually written to `pProperties`.
+Otherwise, `pPropertyCount` **must** point to a variable set by the application to the number of elements in the `pProperties` array, and on return the variable is overwritten with the number of structures actually written to `pProperties`.
 If the value of `pPropertyCount` is less than the number of display modes for `physicalDevice`, at most `pPropertyCount` structures will be written, and `VK_INCOMPLETE` will be returned instead of `VK_SUCCESS`, to